hyperbrew/bolt-uxp/README.md

 _Special Note_
 You cannot write UXP plugins directly into the directories above like you could with CEP panels.
 UXP plugins must be installed via either double-click or UPIA in order to correctly update a database file.

+## Supported Adobe Apps

+Currently the following Adobe apps support UXP plugins:

+- Photoshop
+- InDesign

+If you have UXP Beta access to any of the other Adobe apps, you can add them as well, including:

+- Premiere Pro (beta)
+- Illustrator (beta)

+_Note: Bolt UXP will not work out of-the-box for apps in UXP beta, you will need beta access from Adobe app teams as they become available.
+Hyper Brew cannot assist you in this, you will need to contact Adobe app teams directly for access._

 ## Multi-Window panels

 To add additional windows to a UXP Plugin, you'll need to do 2 things: